How to Read Your Electric Bill: Complete Line-by-Line Guide - article hero image

 Understanding Your Electric Bill

-Every bill from AEP Ohio, PECO, Eversource, or any other utility shows the same basic stuff: your account info, meter readings, how much electricity you used, and all the charges broken down.
+Every bill from AEP Ohio, PECO, Eversource, or any utility shows the same structure: account info, meter readings, usage, charges broken down.
+Once you understand the split between supply (shoppable) and delivery (fixed), you can compare rates and know whether switching makes sense.

 Your Bill at a Glance